Smokin Zo's BBQ

 Coverage Planning Window

 Outdoor events should plan shade, water access, and warm-weather service timing during eastern Washington summers.
-Plan earlier for public-property, park, or venue-coordinated events where organizer approval, scheduling, or assigned service areas may apply; private-property events may be more flexible depending on truck availability.
+Plan earlier for public-property, Park, OR venue-coordinated events where organizer approval, Scheduling, OR assigned service areas may apply; private-property events may be more flexible depending on truck availability.

 Event Planning & Service Standards